Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Sawyer the cleaner might also count.
+Sawyer the cleaner.
 A young woman who needs a electrovoice after having her voice box cut out and works as one-woman Cleanup Crew, using her trusty chainsaw to make unwanted bodies easier to hide by cutting them into pieces ...bodies who aren't necessarily dead when they are brought to her.
 She also has worked as a hired gun a few times, proving quite adept at using her chainsaw in close combat.

-And least during the Rescue Rukia/Soul Society arc, Kenpachi could certainly be classified as this.
+And at least during the Rescue Rukia/Soul Society arc, Kenpachi.
 He kinda moved out of this category after becoming one of the good guys and instead was simply classified as Crazy Awesome instead.

 Unohana of all people has become this after the release of Chapter 523.

-In Battle Royale Kiriyama is usually seen this.
-Being an emotionless killer doesn't stop fans from liking him.
+In Battle Royale, Kiriyama being an emotionless killer doesn't stop fans from liking him.

-Hellsing's protagonist Alucard, due to being a serious Badass, among other things.
+Hellsing's Alucard, due to being a serious Badass, among other things, as the page image shows.
 Also, Jan Valentine.

 Mapleshade is so crazy that even Tigerstar, the Big Bad, is scared of her, goes on murdering sprees at the slightest provocation, looks like a demon in her official artwork, could be sneaking up on the characters to murder them at any time you read the books because she's invisible to normal characters and nearly-invisible even if you have the power to see her, and is implied to be a cannibal.
 The fans think she's awesome.

 Sol can Mind Rape you by walking nearby, is always completely calm except for one nightmarish moment where he lost his temper, has an insatiable desire for vengeance, and is just creepy in general.
 These things have made him one of the most unique and well-respected antagonists in the series.

 Angelus.
 When he's Angel he's the regular kind of awesome instead.